Polymere/biorob-semesterproject/README.md

 	- Run (around 50 parameters sets, runtime 1h) DONE
 	- Reverse mapping parameter file DONE
 	- Evaluate the results
-		- Metric selection DONE (extract metrics computed in objectives.py -> TODO)
+		- Metric selection DONE (extract metrics computed in objectives.py -> W6)
 		- plot utils (versus reference run) DONE
 - Week 6
 	- Runs with modrange (2 linespace for each parameters, between min to ref, and ref to max) DONE
+	- Extracted metrics in objectives.py DONE
 	- Run (20 parameters, 31 values) -> did not run for all different prestim DONE
 	- Save metrics 	+ objectives in a single file DONE
 	- Add metadata to each run (studied parameter, value, labels ...)
 DONE
 	- Plot with discriminating parameter (ex: plot speed vs param when simulation time == full time) DONE
 - Week 7
-	- Event detection in stride for additional metrics (stride length, frequency) and split kinematics by stride (for stride comparison) DONE
+	- Event detection in stride for additional metrics (stride length, frequency) DONE
-	- Try single parameter evolution/variation to explore th _stable parameter space_
+	- Split kinematics by stride to compare with real data (winter) DONE

+- Week 8
+	- Runs with 2 parameters (GGAS/GSOL) varying DONE

+ 	- correlations plots/comparison with real data DONE
+ 	- Plots in 2D parameter space DONE
+	- Improved simulation controller (switch parameters when leg is in swing) DONE

+- MIDTERM PRESENTATION
+ 	1. ankle/knee does not match real data, and leads to bad stability -> wait for better parameters or optimize myself ?
+ 	2. Sensitivity analysis with correlation to reference for kine (see how the gait changes with parameter)
+ 	3. Better explore the "biological" range for dual GSOL/GGAS

 ## Running the code